Starwort/SPLIWACA/README.md

     - Complex number - any multiple of `i`
     - Instantiated with `X + Yi` where `X` and `Y` represent any valid `int` or `float` literal. `X` may be omitted
       - Numeric literals may have underscores (`_`) in them as digit separators
+    - Sequential comparison:
+      - Compare `a.real` with `b.real`
+        - If they are the same, the result of the comparison is determined by `a.imag` and `b.imag`
+        - Otherwise the result of the comparison is determined by `a.real` and `b.real`
     - Aliases:
       - `Complex`
       - `complex`